 The USCB Department of Nursing and Health Professions endorses the goals of Liberal Education for Baccalaureate Generalist Nursing Practice as delineated in The Essentials of Baccalaureate Nursing Education by the American Association of Colleges of Nursing (2008, p.
-12).
+12) and the pre-licensure competencies of the Institute for Quality and Safety Institute for Nurses.